Life Lines

 The differences between a dressing and a bandage

-a dressing has a pad which tends to be sterile and used on open wounds the bandage can be used to apply a sterile pad, however they tend to be used for sprains and strains.
+A dressing has a pad that tends to be sterile and used on open wounds.
+The bandage can be used to apply a sterile pad; however, it tends to be used for sprains and strains.

 Dressing has 3 parts